Registering as a clinical dental technician with a prescribed qualification

 New graduates from the University of Otago

-New graduates who obtained their qualification from the University of Otago can be registered with the Dental Council after graduation day.
-A shortened registration pathway is available to these new graduates for the 4 months immediately after graduation.
+New graduates who obtained their qualification from the University of Otago can be registered with the Dental Council within 12 months of graduation.

 Please be aware, in order to be registered as a clinical dental technician, you must first hold registration as a dental technician.